How to Raise Chickens – The Complete Guide (2023)

 Outside Chicken Run

 Chickens need to get some air and space to stretch their legs.
 However, they need a safe space to do so.
-A durable, strong metal chicken wire ensures your flock is protected from predators, such as hawks, snakes, weasels, and raccoons.
+A durable, strong metal chicken wire protects your flock from predators, such as hawks, snakes, weasels, and raccoons.

 Make sure to cover the full chicken run.
-To prevent digging predators to enter, you will need to bury the fence in the ground.
+To prevent digging predators from entering, you must bury the fence in the ground.

 A good coop provides shelter and protects your flock from rain, snow, and hot and cold temperatures.
 The temperature should be comfortable, or the hens stop laying eggs.